 2. What are the three types of damages?

 In a personal injury claim, there are three types of damages awarded.
 These are:

 General damages: This covers the pain and suffering you have gone through and the impact the injury or illness has had on your life up to the point of settlement and any impact into the future.
 The amount of compensation you can expect to receive depends on the severity and the length of time of your suffering.

-Special damages for past losses: This will cover any expenses and loss of earnings related to your injury or illness.
+Special damages for past losses: This will cover any expenses, loss of earnings and other financial losses related to your injury or illness.
 Our team of personal injury experts will calculate expenses incurred from the accident or illness, including any travel expenses to hospital, prescriptions and medical treatment, adaptations to your home or additional care needed.

 Special damages for future losses: This compensation is awarded to put you back in a position financially as if the accident/illness never occurred.
 The amount of special damages you can expect to receive depends on whether you are able to continue with your work, or in the same employment, or if you need any rehabilitation or care in the future.

 3. What are general damages in a personal injury case?

 General damages will be calculated based on the level of pain and suffering you have experienced as a result of your personal injury or illness.
 Medical evidence will be used to support this element of your claim.
 The personal injury damages will also incorporate any psychological impact a serious injury may have had, such as post-traumatic stress disorder or depression.